What is it?

 The symptoms of PID are fairly general, meaning that it can be difficult to diagnose.
 Signs to look out for include:

-- Discomfort or pain felt deep inside during sexual intercourse.
+- Discomfort or pain felt deep inside during vaginal sex

 - Unusual vaginal discharge